Allotz Service Terms and Conditions – Annual Term

 11.4 Licence to use Hotel Data

-The Customer grants Allotz the right to use its Hotel Data.
+The Customer grants Allotz the right to use its Hotel Data to the extent required to provide the service.

 12.1 Term and termination